top of page

 Limited financial and material resources make it challenging to sustain church communities and outreach efforts.

-Continuing the Journey of Christianity in Asia
+What is the history of Christianity in Asia?

 If you enjoyed this article about Christianity in Asia, you might also enjoy: